towolf/towolf.github.com/docs/PsychColorimetric/SRGBGammaCorrect.markdown

 range \[0,1\] into gamma corrected output in the same range.

 This routine then multiplies the \[0,1\] output by 255 and quantizes to integer values.
-None\-the\-less, it still returns the output as a double \(rather than uint8\) matrix.
+None-the-less, it still returns the output as a double \(rather than uint8\) matrix.
 I \(DHB\) am not sure this was a good design decision, but am for now \(6/15/11\) leaving it as is to avoid breaking code that relies on the current implementation.